Cyfrin/moccasin/README.md

 - [ ] console
 - [ ] boa in `gaboon.toml` for fast mode
 - [ ] Note in the docs `pypy` speedup
+- [ ] Install different versions of pacakges from github

 Should be fast to install and test.